maxGraph/maxGraph/README.md

 });
 ```

-You will see something like in the following:
+You will see something like in the following _maxGraph panning_ demo:

 ![maxGraph panning demo](docs/maxgraph_demo.gif "maxGraph panning demo")